-The name “Moving Sushi” was first etched in vinyl, in 2008, along the body of a very new looking 4x4 as we prepared to head out from our home in Betty’s Bay Cape Town on a 2 year, 42 country expedition driving across East and West Africa, Europe and Asia.
-The mission was to go and discover people and projects from around the globe that were making a difference in marine conservation despite the desperate situation the marine world is in.
-For two years we have documented in video and photos the inspirational stories of people who are doing things right, something which is often overlooked.
+The name “Moving Sushi” was first etched in vinyl, in 2008, along the body of a 4x4 before Mike and Linda set out on a 42-country expedition driving across East and West Africa, Europe and Asia.
+For two years they documented in video and photos the inspirational stories of people who are doing things right when it comes to ocean conservation.

 Since then Moving Sushi has begun to evolve into a passionate team dedicated to all things ocean and marine related.
 From filmmaking, journalism,blogging and photography to ground breaking expeditions, fisheries science, ocean conservation and travel writing as long as it involves a passion for the ocean we will try and document it.